dmuth/evernote-to-obsidian/README.md

 get so many notes safely out of Evernote.

+## Further Reading

+You can read about how I used this script to migrate 3,000 Evernotes from Evernote to Obsidian
+<a href="https://www.dmuth.org/migrating-from-evernote-to-obisidian/">over on my blog</a>
+or <a href="https://dmuth.medium.com/migrating-your-notes-from-evernote-to-obsidian-dcdbf9ffb4f0">on Medium</a>.

 ## Who built this? / Contact

 My name is Douglas Muth, and I am a software engineer in Philadelphia, PA.